MetOffice/lfric_core/documentation/source/how_it_works/core_data_model/science_model_architecture.rst

 <psy example>` is introduced.
 All of the arguments and the
 order of the arguments derive entirely from the kernel metadata.
-In fact, the PSyclone toolset includes a stub generator :ref:`psyclone:psyclone-kern` which will generate the following subroutine call and all the argument declarations based on the above metadata.
+In fact, the PSyclone toolset includes a stub generator :ref:`psyclone:stub-generation` which will generate the following subroutine call and all the argument declarations based on the above metadata.
 See the PSyclone documentation for details.